sprblm/dots-patterns/patterns/village-or-city.md

 ## Why Choose Village or City?

 ## Best Practice: How to Implement Village or City
-- Gideline and parameters regarding community size and interactive elements must be communicated clearly.
+- Guidelines and parameters regarding community size and interactive elements must be communicated clearly.
 - Make sure that the artifical retrictrions and parameters are visible so that people with the same values can find each other in the same villages or cities.

 ## Potential Problems with Village or City